-PED 380 Rhythms and Creative Movement for Elementary School (3) ii.
+PED 380 Rhythms and Creative Movement for Elementary School (3) i, ii, iii (odd-numbered years).
 Designed to teach elementary teachers how to approach the use of rhythms as a means for developing neuromuscular growth and body space awareness; uses a variety of musical styles and rhythmic devices to develop a knowledge in movement exploration including body awareness, space utilization, time, and energy change.
-One hour lecture, two hours lab.
+Two hour lecture, two hours lab.
 Prerequisite: Sophomore classification.
 Elementary education majors may not take the course until officially admitted to teacher education.

 PED 381 Outdoor Education (2) (on demand).
 A methodology course with an emphasis on establishing learning experiences in natural environments through varied disciplines of study.

-PED 382 Elementary School Physical Education (3) i, iii.
+PED 382 Elementary School Physical Education (3) I, II, III (even-numbered years).
 Fundamental skills, sports, and games for the elementary school physical education program.
 Two hours lecture, two hours lab.
 Prerequisite: Sophomore classification.
 Elementary education majors may not take the course until officially admitted to teacher education.

-PED 383 Adapted Physical Education (2) ii.
+PED 383 Adapted Physical Education (2) li.
 Theory and methods of programming activities for handicapped students; recognition of, prevention of, and practical experience with structural deviations from normal body mechanics.

-PED 384 Child Growth and Development (2) i.
-The study of humans from conception to maturation dealing with the pattern of growth involved in the physical and mental process.

-PED 385 Athletic Training (2) II.
+PED 384 Child Growth and Development (2) i, ii.
+The study of humans from conception tomaturation dealing with the pattern of growth involved in the physical and mental process.
+PED 385 Athletic Training (2) ii.
 Prevention and care of common athletic injuries, protective equipment, and training methods.
 One hour lecture, two hour lab.
 Prerequisite: BIO 240.